-Start advertising early.
+Start advertising early (30-40 days in advance).
 More time means more opportunities to spread the word.

 Utilize social media platforms to promote the event.
-In addition to creating an event, be sure to craft content and updates to regularly post.
+In addition to creating an event, be sure to craft content and

+updates to regularly post.

 Diversify your use of platforms.

-When posting, be sure to tag us @EarthDayNetwork and use the hashtag #EarthDay2017.
+When posting, be sure to tag

+us @EarthDayNetwork and use

+the hashtag #EarthDay2018.